 Well, really it’s a parable told by the Master Teacher, Himself.
-If you turn to Matthew, chapter twenty five, in the Bible you’ll find a story with a double, even triple or more, meaning.
+If you turn to Matthew, chapter twenty five, in the Bible you’ll find this story with a double, even triple or more, meaning.
 For those of us who are not that religious, don’t worry; I’m not whomping up a sermon, I’m just making a point.
-Here’s what Matthew recorded:

 Then shall the kingdom of heaven be likened unto ten virgins, which took their lamps, and went forth to meet the bridegroom.
 And five of them were wise, and five were foolish.
 They that were foolish took their lamps, and took no oil with them: But the wise took oil in their vessels with their lamps.